 - Stems are placed in a special hydrating solution for several hours to recover from their journey to your shop.
-After a few hours they’re placed in storage cooler.
+After a few hours, they’re placed in a storage cooler.

 To let your clients get familiar with wedding prices, place on your website examples of wedding packages:

 It takes a full team of people to create an average-size wedding, so remember that you’re hiring the whole shop for your event.
 Also, as your floral team is working on your wedding, they also have to attend to each and every customer who enters the shop.
 It is better to start working on a wedding on Monday, preparing containers, ribbons, etc.

 Breaking it Down: Pricing Advice for Every Floral Shop